hankui/cnn_Landsat_time_series_classification_v2-Python/README.md

 		one can use 5 percentiles (10th, 25th, 50th, 75th, and 90th)
 					7 percentiles (10th, 20th, 35th, 50th, 65th, 80th, and 90th)
 					9 percentiles (10th, 20th, 30th, 40th, 50th, 60th, 70th, 80th, and 90th)
+	(iv) the pixel location represented in Landsat ARD tile h and v no. and the pixel i and j locations in the tile (v) the no. of the cloud free observations in 2011 growing season derived for the pixel location

 A munuscript describing how the data were derived and how the 1D CNN was adapted to the data is in review